oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

 In this Lab we will be using a [Sample Employee Handbook] (https://www.501commons.org/resources/tools-and-best-practices/human-resources/sample-employee-handbook-national-council-of-nonprofits) from the National Council of Nonprofit Associations.
 The goal of the Lab is to create a "Benny Benefits" chatbot that can be used by "employees" to find out information about their benefits.
 Part of the benefit of RAG is the ability to augment queries with private information that LLMs don't have access to.
 In order to demonstrate this we will use the Sample Employee Handbook to show that without AI Vector Search to "augment" our employee questions we won't get the correct answers.
 The LLM will use information it knows about but that isn't accurate for our employees.

 As part of this Lab we will load the handbook, which is in pdf form, into the database, convert it to text, chunk it into smaller sections and then vectorize those sections so that they can be searched with AI Vector Search.
 We will then try some similarity search queries to see what AI Vector Search finds in the employee handbook, and then send that information to the LLM to see what a full RAG query looks like.

 Lastly we will demo an APEX pre-built chatbot that uses the same RAG query that we created in the Lab to see how this might work in the real world.

+**Note:** The chatbot will not work unless you complete Task 1 since it depends on the Sample Handbook data to work.

 ### Objectives